latticexyz/mud/guides/game_development/animations_from_system_calls.md

 **In this context `HealthComponent` updates alone do not provide the information we need.**

-## System Call Streams
+## System call streams

-The solution to this problem is System Call Streams.
-System Call Streams are a way to chunk together all of the Component updates that occur during a specific system call so that you can react to them in a context specific way.
-In our example we can use a System Call Stream to react to the changes that occur during the `CombatSystem` call.
+System call streams chunk together all of the component updates that occur during a specific system call so that you can react to them in a context-specific way.
+In our example we can use a system call stream to react to the changes that occur during the `CombatSystem` call.

-The first step to enable this feature is to enable System Call Streams when setting up the MUD network by passing `fetchSystemCalls: true` inside of the configuration object.
+The first step to enable this feature is to enable system call streams when setting up the MUD network by passing `fetchSystemCalls: true` inside of the configuration object.

 ```typescript
 const networkSetup = await setupMUDNetwork(networkConfig, world, components, SystemAbis, {